sarahcolbert/sibling_roh_analysis/README.md

 ```

 ## Step 3: Calculate phenotypes (within siblings)
-Follow method from Clark et al., this code is used to calculate phenotypes within siblings.
-This script will also create tables that describe the distribution of the phenotypes in the sample (which will be included in the return of results).
+Following the method from Clark et al., this code is used to calculate trait residuals relative to family means which will be used in the within sibling analysis.
+This script will also clean the phenotype data for both analyses and create tables that describe the distribution of the phenotypes in the sample (which will be included in the return of results).

 ```
 Rscript ${code_dir}3-calc_phenos.R